avrodrigues/collab_test/README.md

 # `main` branch

-The `main` branch is block for push.
+The `main` branch is blocked for push.

-All code changes should be done in a separated branch and merged to main by pull request.
+All code changes should be done in a separated branch and merged to the `main` by pull request.